Oluwasayomi/library-app/README.md

 To run the project, follow these steps:

 * Clone the repository to your local machine
-* Install dependencies: 'npm install'
+* Install dependencies: 'npm install'.
-* Run development server: 'npm run dev'
+* Run development server: 'npm run dev'.
 * Open 'http://localhost:5173' in your browser

 ## 📷 App Preview: